PazuzuR/CleaningData/README.md

 ###### 2. Make data tidy

 1. Set names for variables from features read in step 1.1.
-2. Merge activity labels read in step 1.1 with activities.
+2. Left join activity labels read in step 1.1 with activities.
 3. Using grep filter out only mean and std columns.
 4. Make variables names tidy.
 5. Combine data and labels by columns.